Last updated: May 8, 2026

 Day 4 – July 30

-• Twice a year, sunlight penetrates 60 meters to illuminate the inner sanctuary – but never touches the god Ptah, lord of the shadow realm.
+- Twice a year, sunlight penetrates 60 metres to illuminate the inner sanctuary — but never touches the god Ptah, lord of the shadow realm.
 Intentional.
 Calculated.
 Perfect.

 Day 5 – July 31

-Legacy is a concept that can spans eras, cultures, and civilizations, and nowhere is this more evident than at Philae Temple.
-We’ll experience and consider details related to the following:
+Legacy is a concept that spans eras, cultures, and civilizations, and nowhere is this more evident than at Philae Temple.

-• A legacy that extends into the modern era, as the entire temple was dismantled into 40,000 blocks and moved, piece by piece, to Agilkia Island.
+- A legacy that extends into the modern era — the entire temple was dismantled into 40,000 blocks and moved, piece by piece, to Agilkia Island.

 Day 6 – August 1

-• By shifting from a singular temple focus to a dual design, the architects of the Temple of Kom Ombo solved a complex social and spiritual challenge,
+- By shifting from a singular temple focus to a dual design, the architects of Kom Ombo solved a complex social and spiritual challenge — creating a perfectly symmetrical double temple for two competing gods.

-• By anchoring the temple to the mythic battleground of Horus and Set, the creators proved what happens when legacy meets legend.
-What other types of otherwise impossible results could be achieved if we removed ourselves from a “the way we’ve always done it” type of mentality?
+- By anchoring the temple to the mythic battleground of Horus and Set, the creators proved what happens when legacy meets legend.
+What other seemingly impossible results could be achieved if we removed ourselves from “the way we’ve always done it”?

 Day 7 – August 2 — Eclipse Day